You’re here because you want to learn how to create a course, right? You’ve chosen the right place at the right time.

 While you want to help people and change lives, you also want to make money, right?

 Ensure that people interested in your subject have enough money to pay you.

 Once you’ve fully determined that you have a great audience of buyers who are ready to pull out their wallets, you can start outlining your content.

-You’ll want to head into your dashboard on Systeme.io to do this.
-Once you’ve started your free trial, you’ll go to the menu, and under product/sales you’ll click courses.
-This picture below shows you what to do.
+You’ll want to head into your dashboard on systeme.io to do this.
+Once you’ve signed up for our Freemium Plan, you’ll go to the menu, and under product/sales you’ll click courses.
+The picture below shows you what to do.

 Creating a course on systeme.io